slomo/compil/doc/language_reference.rst

 --------------

-Testing the last examples, one may ask how to get feedback, or how to output expressions?
-Easy, you don't, there is no in/output handling (yet).
+Testing the last examples, one may ask how to get feedback, or how to output expressions.
+Easy: you don't.
+There is no in/output handling (yet).
 But the value of the last expression is returned as return value.
-Given you have the programm in file.lisp and have installed lli (llvm interpreter), just run:
+Given you have the program in the file prog.lisp and installed lli (llvm interpreter), just run:

 ::
     {{bash}}
-    lli file.lisp && echo $?
+    lli prog.lisp && echo $?

 Conditional Execution
 ----------------------

 As if-then-else in other programming languages, ``cond`` may be used to express conditional execution.
-Cond takes a boolean expression and tow other expressions of the same type.
-And evaluates if the first expression is true, the second, otherwiese the last.
+Cond takes a boolean expression and two other expressions of the same type.
+If the first expression is true, it evaluates the second, otherwise the third.

 ::